dnsimple/dnsimple-support/content/articles/ssl-certificates.markdown

 ---

-SSL (Secure Sockets Layer) is a security protocol designed to secure the communication between a server and a client, for example a web server and a browser.
-An SSL certificate is required to enable SSL on your site and use the HTTPS protocol.
+TLS (Transport Layer Security) and its predecessor, SSL (Secure Sockets Layer) are security protocols designed to secure the communication between a server and a client, for example a web server and a browser.
+Both protocols are frequently simply referred to as _SSL_.

+A TLS/SSL certificate (simply called _SSL certificate_) is required to enable SSL/TLS on your site and serve your website using the secure HTTPS protocol.

-We offer different types of _domain-validated_ SSL certificates, signed by [globally recognized certificate authorities](/articles/what-ssl-certificate-authorities).
+We offer different types of _domain-validated_ SSL certificates, signed by globally recognized [certificate authorities](/articles/what-ssl-certificate-authorities).

 <callout>
 #### Getting started with SSL certificates